ConorWilliams/libfork/benchmark/README.md

 # Benchmarks

 Benchmarking is hard!
 The result depend fairly strongly on the compiler + machine.
-Especially as compiler optimisation of coroutines in C++ is relatively unpredictable with HALO.
+Especially as compiler optimization of coroutines in C++ is relatively unpredictable with HALO.

 ## Fibonacci (fib)